STL2600/jailbreaking-llm-talk/talk.md

 This is a constant back and forth between the AI companies and the LLM jailbreaking community.
 Once a new reliable (keyword there) prompt is found, guardrails are quickly put in place to stop it from working

 However, the ideas and concepts in these examples are still relevant.
 But creativity is a requirement to make use of them.

+Also, it just didn't seem like a good idea to stand up here and show you how to make bombs and drugs.

 :::